eclipse-kura/kura/_posts/wires/2018-04-09-1-kura-wires-script-filter.md

 The properties of a mutable WireRecord can be modified by setting Javascript object properties.

 The properties of a WireRecord object must be instances of the TypedValue class created using the `new<type>Value()` family of functions.
-Setting different kind of objects as properties of a WireRecord will result in an exception.
+Setting different kinds of objects as properties of a WireRecord will result in an exception.

 The **output** global variable is an object that can be used for emitting WireRecords.
 This object contains a list of WireRecords that will be emitted when the script execution finishes, if no exceptions are thrown.